WyattStark/python/README.md

-copy code and paste it in pygame basic game like flappy bird solo dev
+copy code and paste it in visual studio code and run it basic game like flappy bird solo dev
 -Wyatt Stark